-As humans beings we have 4 basic emotional needs (or states), and at times throughout our lives we will express these desires differently depending on our life circumstances.
-One of the states we crave is security – we want to know exactly what is around the corner.
-We plan in advance, weigh up the risks of anything that comes our way and most of our decisions are based around caution – ‘the worst possible outcome’
+As humans beings, we have four basic emotional needs (or states), and at times throughout our lives, we will express these desires differently depending on our life circumstances.
+One of the states we crave is security.
+We want to know exactly what is around the corner.
+We plan in advance and weigh up the risks of anything that comes our way, and most of our decisions are based around caution — ‘the worst possible outcome‘.

 So why say ‘yes’?

-“Probably some of the best things that have ever happened to you in life, happened because you said yes to something.
-Otherwise things just sort of stay the same.”
-Danny Wallace.
+‘Probably some of the best things that have ever happened to you in life, happened because you said yes to something.
+Otherwise things just sort of stay the same.’

 Danny spent a year of his life saying ‘yes’ to every single request that came his way, without thought, leading to many eye-opening situations.
 The experience gave him the most exciting and eventful year of his life and allowed him to learn more about himself than ever before.
 His book about his experiences, Yes Man, was later adapted into a Hollywood movie starring Jim Carrey.

-Heres 6 risk-free things that you can start saying ‘yes’ to today…
+Heres six risk-free things that you can start saying ‘yes’ to today:

 1. Free Advice